jameswilddev/maryland-game-engine-old/docs/file-formats/patch.md

 - 16 bytes representing the identifier of the entity holding the flag.
 - 16 bytes representing the identifier of the attribute.

+## 10 - Set Tag

+Immediately followed by:

+- 16 bytes representing the identifier of the tag.
+- An unsigned byte specifying the length of the string in UTF-8 encoded bytes.
+- The bytes of the string, UTF-8 encoded.